Roll20/roll20-character-sheets/README.md

 If you want to help improve an existing sheet, just clone this repository, make your changes, and submit a pull request.
 If you would like to contribute a new sheet for the community to use, just clone this repository and create a new folder with the name of the game system that the sheet is for.
 Then send a pull request.
 If you have any questions or aren't familiar with Github or git in general, feel free to drop us a line at team@roll20.net and we can help you get set up.

+**Creating a sheet.json File**

+When you are ready to submit your template for **public use**, create a `sheet.json` file in your sheet's folder (see the kitchensink folder for an example sheet.json file).
+Please don't create a sheet.json file until you think your sheet is ready for public consumption.
+The file has the following fields:

+* `html`: The name of the HTML file for the sheet (e.g. `kitchensink.html`)
+* `css`: The name of the CSS file for the sheet (e.g. `kitchensink.css`)
+* `authors`: A simple string telling who contributed toward the sheet (e.g. `Riley Dutton`)
+* `preview`: The name of an image file which should be included in your sheet folder showing a preview/screenshot of the sheet (will be displayed in-app at 500x500 resolution) (e.g. `kitchensink.png`)
+* `instructions`: Markdown-formatted instructions for using the sheet.
+If there are any particular setup steps, special rolls you want to make the player aware of, etc., this is the place to put that info.
+Try to be succinct.

+After we have reviewed your sheet if we approve it we will add it to the `approved.yaml` file in the root directory which will cause it to be available to everyone on the main Roll20 site.
+If we reject your sheet, we will comment on your Github commit and let you know what changes need to be made before it can be accepted.

 Guidelines
 ==========